winglang/docsite/blog/2024-02-15-private-api-gateways.md

 One of the biggest pains people have when using serverless is that they constantly have to wait for deployments to finish in order to test changes to their code.
 This is where Winglang and it's cloud simulator rocks - it allows you to develop your entire serverless application without having to deploy anything on the cloud, letting you iterate in milliseconds instead of minutes.

-If you’re curious to learn more, check out our docs (link) where it will walk you step-by-step through how to build a simple application with a private API gateway and deploy it to your own AWS account.
+If you’re curious to learn more, check out our [tutorial](./2024-02-09-private-api-gateway-aws.md) that walks you step-by-step through building a simple application with a private API gateway and deploy it to your own AWS account.
 If you have feedback or any other questions, let us know by dropping a comment in our [community slack](https://t.winglang.io/slack).
 Don’t be shy!